Levels of Women Empowerment

 At this level, social initiatives are needed to provide platforms for education and paid work.

-Mindset coaching and a level playground for growth are the next step.
+Mindset coaching and a level playground for growth are the next steps.